Kong/docs.konghq.com/app/_src/gateway/production/networking/configure-tls.md

 ### Chain without intermediate CA

-In some cases, the certificate chain can be signed directly by the root certificate authority instead of an intermediate CA. This type of chain may be used in situations where the certificate is issued by a well-known and trusted root CA, and the level of security and trust provided by an intermediary CA is not necessary.
+In some cases, the certificate chain can be signed directly by the root certificate authority instead of an intermediate CA. This type of chain may be used in situations where the certificate is issued by a well-known and trusted root CA, and the level of security and trust provided by an intermediate CA is not necessary.

 {:.important}
-> **Important:** Not using an intermediary CA can be less secure than using an intermediary CA, because the chain is shorter, and there are no additional layers of security that would normally be provided by the intermediary.
+> **Important:** Not using an intermediate CA can be less secure than using an intermediate CA, because the chain is shorter, and there are no additional layers of security that would normally be provided by the intermediate CA.

 1. Generate a root CA cert key pair: